n-finity-space/PHP-NfinDB/README.md

-# PHP-NfinDB
+# NfinDB
-an advanced schemaless datastore based on sqlite
+an advanced schemaless datastore based on sqlite built in PHP .